rumkin/plant/packages/plant/readme.md

 ## Usage

-Plant is designed to have no side effects thus it has no builtin transport.
-It depends on modules for http, https, WebSocket or anything else to provide transport layer.
+Plant is designed to platform independent thus it has no builtin transport.
+It requires modules for http, https, WebSocket or anything else to provide transport layer.
 In this example http is used and `@plant/http2` should be installed (`npm i @plant/http`).